zio/zio-constraintless/README.md

 A discussion on http://www.doc.ic.ac.uk/~wlj05/files/Deconstraining.pdf as Scala code

-The key to many inspectable programs such as an execution planner, a configuration DSL etc is the basic concept of "programs as descriptions", and this is already widely known and almost everyone lives with it.

-Wherever the description exist (Initially or final) it is a known problem that descriptions shouild exist at some point in the code (at some level).
-However, this data should hold on to informations as constraints with types unless compromising parametric polymorphism, which is used by compilers.

-The naive solution is parametrising your program(s) with specific constraint every now and then, but that isn't a scalable code due to modularity issues, which further result in the need for regression for every new capability added.

 **Parametrising the program with constraints without compromising the modularity is the the "only" problem this project tries to experiment with using the above mentined paper that is in Haskell.**